symfony/symfony-docs/quick_tour/flex_recipes.rst

 Yes!
 This is another alias!
 And Flex *also* installs another recipe, which automates the configuration of Symfony's Profiler.
 What's the result?
 Refresh!

 See that black bar on the bottom?
-That's the web debug toolbar, and it's your new best friend.
+That's the web debug toolbar, and it is your new best friend.
 By hovering over each icon, you can get information about what controller was executed, performance information, cache hits & misses and a lot more.
 Click any icon to go into the *profiler* where you have even *more* detailed debugging and performance data!

-Oh, and as you install more libraries, you'll get more tools (like a web debug toolbar icon that shows database queries).
+Oh, and as you install more libraries, you will get more tools (like a web debug toolbar icon that shows database queries).

 You can now directly use the profiler because it configured *itself* thanks to